cancer

 There was no immediate reckoning.

-Just the knowledge coupled with hope that all this advancement, all this technology, the data - the sheer amounts of data that is not collected or organized...
-Will be organized.
+Just the knowledge coupled with hope that all our advancements, all our technology, all the data—the sheer amounts of data that is not collected or organized… Will be organized

 And with it, answers will be found.